-Becoming an Elected Member
+Becoming a Council Member

-- Be 18 years of age or older;
+- be 18 years of age or older;

-- An Australian citizen;
+- be an Australian citizen;

-- Be an elector of the City of Wanneroo (if you are only an elector because you are a nominee of a company then you are not eligible to stand as a candidate);
+- be an elector of the City of Wanneroo (if you are only an elector because you are a nominee of a company then you are not eligible to stand as a candidate);

 Nominations are to be finalised and lodged in person with the City’s Returning Officer, who is responsible for the local government elections once the nomination period opens.

-Further information is provided closer to the time of the nomination period in a local government election year.
 Please visit the Elections WA website for further information.

-Laws have been introduced which makes it compulsory for all candidates nominating in a local government election to complete the department’s online induction.
+Laws have been introduced which makes it compulsory for all candidates nominating in a local government election to complete the Department’s online induction.
 You will be asked to declare that you have completed the online induction when filling out your nomination form.
 It is an offence to make false or misleading statements on the nomination form.

 Candidates in local government elections have legislative obligations for the disclosure of gifts leading up to the local government elections.
 The Local Government (Elections) Regulations 1997 requires both candidates and donors to make disclosures of gifts given to candidates during the specified disclosure period.

 Within three days of nomination, any candidate in a local government election will need to disclose any gifts received within the disclosure period.
 The disclosure period commences six months prior to the Election Day.
 The disclosure period finishes three days after Election Day (for unsuccessful candidates) and on the start day for financial interest returns for successful candidates.